 Hiver has also cut down on the back and forth between multiple tools.
 From assigning queries and responding to emails, to monitoring agent performance, the teams do it all from one single place.

 Using Hiver’s Tags, they prioritize the daily workload and pick up requests based on the degree of urgency.
 For instance, the accounting team uses a specific Tag for identifying invoices that need immediate attention.

 More visibility into support interactions

 With Hiver, Christian and the other team leads have been able to gain end-to-end visibility into every team member’s workload.

 Inside the ‘Team’ view, they get a detailed account of what every support rep is working on.
 This helps them distribute work evenly across the team.

 And by applying Hiver’s customizable filters, the team leads instantly see their workflow.
 What requests are being worked on at the moment?
 Which ones are pending?
 Are the most urgent ones resolved?
 They have all the answers they need.

 Hiver’s filters are really effective – it helps me view queries assigned to all my agents and also the ones that have already been resolved.
-Not to forget the ‘Team’ view which makes it really simple to review every agent’s workload, adds Christian.
+Not to forget the ‘Team’ view which makes it really simple to review every agent’s workload.

 Hiver has changed the way teams collaborate internally at Oxford Business Group.
 With Notes, team members easily loop in their colleagues and add context to queries.